luancvieira/.github/README.md

 ## About me

-I am pursuing Double major in Statistics and Actuarial Science (B.Sc.) from Federal University of Rio de Janeiro.
-I use data to understand problems and propose ideas, with a detail-oriented approach.
+I am currently double majoring in Statistics and Actuarial Science (B.Sc.) at the Federal University of Rio de Janeiro.
+In my studies, I have focused on using data to understand problems and propose solutions, taking a detail-oriented approach.

-I have studied statistical models and data science throughout University years and am constantly seeking more knowledge.
-In my activities I aim to reduce repetitive work by automating tasks and mapping/ improving processes.
+Throughout my university years, I have studied statistical models and data science, and I am always looking to expand my knowledge in these areas.
+In my activities, I strive to minimize repetitive work by automating tasks and streamlining processes.

 <div>
   <a href="https://www.linkedin.com/in/luancvieira/" target="_blank"><img src="https://img.shields.io/badge/-LinkedIn-%230077B5?style=for-the-badge&logo=linkedin&logoColor=white" target="_blank"></a>